 Notice of Procedures - The food services department uses a computerized point of sale program, which enables parents to prepay for meals.
+To set up a prepay plan please visit www.pushcoin.com to sign up for the prepayment option with their easy-to-use system.

-To use the program, students scan their ID to deduct the food cost from a prepaid balance.
+When purchasing items, students scan their ID to deduct the food cost from a prepaid balance.
 Similar to a debit card, the system will not accept charges or allow negative balances.
-Students can monitor the balance by asking the cashier as they proceed through the line.
-Students are also allowed to make daily purchases with a credit card
+Students are also allowed to make daily purchases with a credit/debit card or cash.

-Cafeteria Prepayments Using the Internet - A link to a secured website service for submitting prepayments using the Internet can be found at www.glenbard.org.
-The website accepts credit cards and uses the student ID number to enter deposits into the District 87 cafeteria prepayment system.
-After creating an account, the balance can easily be checked.
 Money remaining in a student's account at the end of the year will remain in the account, to be used the following school year.
 If requested in writing by a parent, account balances for graduating seniors or students moving out of the district can be transferred to other family members, or if more than \$10.00, refunded at the end of the school year.
 All refunds must be requested in writing by a parent or guardian.
 Refund checks will be mailed to parents.
 No cash refund will be issued.
 Students should spend balances of less than \$10.00 since no refund will be issued for this amount.